johnstonskj/simple-locale/README.md

 functions, and there are O/S differences that make this a pain.
-The script [`create-bindings.sh`](https://github.com/johnstonskj/simple-locale/blob/master/create-bindings.sh) is used to generate these bindings (using cargo bindgen) in such a way that different O/S bindings can be built and switched between.
+The script [`create-bindings.sh`](https://github.com/johnstonskj/simple-locale/blob/master/create-bindings.sh) is used to generate these bindings (using cargo bindgen) in such a way that different O/S bindings can be built effectively.

-The `ffi` module has a sub module for each supported O/S (curently only Mac) and each of these contains the same four bindings; `langinfo`, `localcharset`, `locale`, and `xlocale`.
-In this way the interface to the library above is always the same and bindings have not yet needed to be edited in any way.

 ### JSON Data Files